juba/robservable/README.md

 ## Usage

 For an introduction and examples, see the [introduction to robservable](https://juba.github.io/robservable/articles/introduction.html) vignette.

+For a small gallery of interesting notebooks, see the [robservable gallery](https://juba.github.io/robservable/articles/gallery.html) vignette (work in progress).

 For usage in Shiny, see the [robservable in Shiny applications](https://juba.github.io/robservable/articles/shiny.html) vignette (work in progress)